microsoft/ivy/doc/proving.md

 ```
 We don't need a proof for this, since the `auto` tactic can handle
 it.
-The verification condition that ivy generates is `X = Y & Y = Z
+The verification condition that ivy generates is:

--> X = Z`.
-Here is a theorem that lets us elimiante universal
+    #   X = Y & Y = Z -> X = Z

-quantifiers:
+Here is a theorem that lets us eliminate universal quantifiers:

 ```
     theorem [elimA] {